kayleoss/Youtube-Disliker/README.md

 # Youtube-Disliker

+*UPDATE June 2022.
+This script is likely no longer working because of Google's added security features to detecting automation

 Dislike all of somebody's youtube videos.
 You can also comment something on each of their videos.
 This was just made for fun and not to inflict any harm on anyone :)